AdamSobieski/Narratology/README.md

 Yuan, Ye, Xinshuo Weng, Yanglan Ou, and Kris M. Kitani.
 "AgentFormer: Agent-aware transformers for socio-temporal multi-agent forecasting."
 In Proceedings of the IEEE/CVF International Conference on Computer Vision, pp. 9813-9823.
 2021.

+### Causal Reasoning

+Trabasso, Tom.
+"The role of causal reasoning in understanding narratives."
+From orthography to pedagogy: Essays in honor of Richard L. Venezky (2005): 81-106.

+Van den Broek, Paul.
+"Causal reasoning and inference making in judging the importance of story statements."
+Child development (1989): 286-297.

 ### Narrative Comprehension and Prediction

 Chaturvedi, Snigdha, Haoruo Peng, and Dan Roth.
 "Story comprehension for predicting what happens next."
 In Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing, pp. 1603-1614.
 2017.